 3.5 Scheduling .

 (a) Weekly Forecast.
 Buyer shall provide to Seller by 1:00 p.m.
-EPT on each Wednesday a weekly estimate of its power needs for the next succeeding week from Monday through Sunday.
+EPT on each Wednesday a weekly estimate of its Energy requirements for the next succeeding week from Monday through Sunday.

-(b) Day-Ahead Dispatch.
-Buyer shall provide to Seller no later than ____ EPT each Day a Day-Ahead Dispatch Notice for all Hours1:00 p.m. of the next succeeding Day.
+(b) Day-Ahead Schedule.
+Buyer shall provide to Seller no later than 1:00 p.m.
+EPT each Day a Schedule of the Energy to be purchased by the Buyer from Seller hereunder during each Hour of the next succeeding Day (or if the next succeeding Day is a Saturday, then for each Hour of such Saturday and the following Sunday and Monday) (a “Day-Ahead Schedule Notice”).
 All Energy Scheduled shall be Scheduled in Blocks, unless Buyer has scheduled [150] MW for any Hour, in which case it may schedule an additional partial Block of the remaining megawatts up to the Contract Capacity for such Hour.
 Seller shall have the right to sell to other persons any Energy from the Facility not Scheduled by Buyer and Energy from the Facility in excess of the Contract Quantity.

-(c) Intra-Day Dispatch.
-Above the Start-Up Minimum, Buyer may,by transmission of an Intra-Day Dispatch Notice and upon at least four (4) Hours minimum advance notice to Seller, Dispatch increments of at least 50 MW up to the full Contract Capacity of the Facility.
-Any dispatch notice submitted/requested by Buyer after the Daymay not exceed requires an increase in the Energy scheduled per the Day Ahead schedule, Seller shall, at its sole discretion determine whether to dispatch the Facility or provide Energy from other sources.
-Buyer shall be liable to Seller for all additional costs (The Buyer shall have the right to buy or sell Energy or Fuel from or to Seller at the Market Price.
-If Buyer requests in an Intra-Day Dispatch whether direct or indirect) and penalties, if any, incurred by Seller to accommodate Buyer’s Intra-Day Schedule Notice.
-Seller shall have the right, but not the obligation, to resell any Energy not taken by Buyer due to a decrease in Energy pursuant to an Intra-Day Schedule Notice provided, however, that the revenues from any such sales will be offset against the additional costs to be charged to Buyer as provided herein.specifically to cause the dispatch of the Facility to be in conflict with Seller’s previous scheduling of Market Power under a previous Day Ahead or Intra-Day Dispatch by Buyer, Seller shall buy back such power from Buyer at a Market Price.
+(c) Intra-Day Scheduling.
+Buyer may, upon at least four (4) Hours minimum advance notice to Seller, make changes to a Schedule by way of an Intra-Day Schedule Notice.
+Any such changes shall be in increments of at least 50 MW and may not exceed the Contract Capacity.
+If the Intra-Day Schedule Notice requires an increase in the Energy scheduled per the Day-Ahead Schedule, Seller shall, at its sole discretion determine whether to dispatch the Facility or provide Energy from other sources.
+Buyer shall be liable to Seller for all additional costs (whether direct or indirect) and penalties, if any, incurred by Seller to accommodate Buyer’s Intra-Day Schedule Notice.
+Seller shall have the right, but not the obligation, to resell any Energy not taken by Buyer due to a decrease in Energy pursuant to an Intra-Day Schedule Notice provided, however, that the revenues from any such sales will be offset against the additional costs to be charged to Buyer as provided herein.

 (d) Start-Up Minimum Run-Time.
-Each Dispatch Notice shall be for a minimum of four (4) consecutive hours per Start-Up
+Each Schedule Notice shall be for a minimum of four (4) consecutive hours per Start-Up.

-that the actual physical output from a unit is subject to ambient weather conditions at the time the plant is running.

-(e) Start-Up Maximum.
+Start-Up Maximum.
 Seller shall not be required to Start-Up the Facility more than two (2) times per day or more than ___ times per Year (prorated for the Year in which the Commencement Date occurs).

 Minimum Shut-down Time.
 There shall be a minimum of ___ Hours following each shut-down of the Facility before Seller can be required to Start-Up the Facility.